 The clause requires that the researcher and the university meet specific National Institute of Standards and Technology (NIST) standards ( NIST 800-171 Rev 1) to safeguard CDI/CUI.

 Are Stony Brook University systems compliant with the NIST 800-171 Rev 1 standards?

 Our institution’s internal network is not currently compliant with this requirement.
 Any potential projects would need to be fully reviewed and additional costs may need to be included in applications.

 What does a researcher need to do if they want to apply for DoD contracts or subcontracts?

-Applications for contracts and subcontracts and any agreements which contain (or could potentially contain) DFARS Clause 252.204-7012 require a detailed review by the Office of Sponsored Programs in close collaboration with the Export Control and Privacy Officers.
+Applications for contracts and subcontracts and any agreements which contain (or could potentially contain) DFARS Clause 252.204-7012 require a detailed review by the Office of Sponsored Programs in close collaboration with the Export Compliance and Privacy Officers.